jigarius/drall/README.md

 ## Commands

-To see a list of commands offered by drall, run `drall list`.
+To see a list of commands offered by Drall, run `drall list`.
+If you feel lost, run `drall help` or continue reading this documentation.

 ### site:directories

 Get a list of all available site directory names in the Drupal installation.
 All `sites/*` directories containing a `settings.php` file are treated as individual sites.

+#### Example: Usage

 ```
 $ drall site:directories